boschresearch/torchphysics/README.rst

 If you want to add functionalities or modify the code.
-We recommend copying the repository and install it locally:
+We recommend copying the repository and installing it locally:

 .. code-block:: python

   git clone https://github.com/boschresearch/torchphysics
+  cd path_to_torchphysics_folder
-  pip install .
+  pip install .[all]

 .. _Numpy: https://numpy.org/
 .. _Matplotlib: https://matplotlib.org/